WalletWasabi/WasabiDoc/docs/using-wasabi/10Commandments.md

 It also gives you time to move your coins to a different wallet if you notice that one of the two storage locations has been compromised.

-Wasabi is a fully non-custodial wallet, which means that you are always in possession of your keys, and this means you should safely store your backups.
+Wasabi is a fully non-custodial wallet, which means that you are always in possession of your keys, and thus you should safely store your backups.
 If you have done this step, then even if your computer crashes, there is very little you have to worry about, you can always [recover your wallet](/using-wasabi/WalletRecovery.md).
 Also, under no circumstance should you reveal the password or mnemonic words to anyone that asks for them.
 Lastly, understand that if you lose your password, it becomes much harder (if not impossible) to restore your wallet, so store both safely!